 Currently, Amsterdam has 198 coffeeshops — down from 350 shops which, in 1995, received Toleration Declaration.

-The city expects that by the time Phase 3 goes into effect, Amsterdam will still have it will still have 160 cannabis cafes located throughout the city, in what Mayor Eberhard van der Laan refers to as a ‘finely meshed, generous system of coffeeshops.”7 8
+The City Council expects that by the time Phase 3 goes into effect, in January 2016, Amsterdam will still have 160 cannabis cafes located throughout the city, in what Mayor Eberhard van der Laan refers to as a ‘finely meshed, generous system of coffeeshops.”7 8

 By comparison, the combined number of such establishments currently operating in Rotterdam, Utrecht and The Hague is 93.